-All incoming students will need to submit proof of immunizations in accordance with CSU Executive Order 803.
+All incoming students will need to submit proof of immunizations listed on the Immunization Requirements handout.
 You must submit proof of your immunizations before you will be allowed to register for your second semester.
 Please review the Immunization Requirements new students along with the directions on how to upload your Immunization records.

 You will need the following documents to complete your health clearance requirements:

 - All immunization records from childhood and adulthood.
 Please visit the Student Health portal to enter your immunization information and upload your documentation.